kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 Before stepping into academia, I had a five-year stint in the business world.
 I was a founding member of OYO Rooms, an e-commerce startup that has since expanded into a top global hospitality chain.
 I also worked as an Intellectual Property Law Consultant for US law firms.

-I will be on the academic job market in 2023-2024.
+I will join the Marketing & Behavioural Science Division as an Assistant Professor at The University of British Columbia in 2024.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.